codeeuser/paperlessqms_opensource/README.md

 # PAPERLESSQMS PROJECT
 * Web Based Queue Management Solution built with Flutter and Spring Boot
+* PaperlessQMS aim to reduce physical congestion, improve efficiency, and enhance customer satisfaction by providing a more convenient and flexible way for users to wait for service.
+They are particularly useful in settings such as retail stores, healthcare facilities, government offices, and theme parks where long queues are common.
+* This system typically utilizes software applications or platforms to facilitate the queueing process, allowing users to join a queue remotely through various devices such as smartphones or tablets.

 ## paperlessqms-spring
 * mvn wrapper:wrapper